-- ISO/IEC Guide 43-1:1997: "Proficiency testing schemes (PTS) are interlaboratory comparisons that are organized regularly to assess the performance of analytical laboratories and the competence of the analytical personnel". - CLSI: "A program in which multiple samples are periodically sent to members of a group of laboratories for analysis and/or identification; whereby each laboratory's results are compared with those of other laboratories in the group and/or with an assigned value, and reported to the participating laboratories and others".
+- ISO/IEC Guide 43-1:1997: Proficiency testing schemes (PTS) are interlaboratory comparisons that are organized regularly to assess the performance of analytical laboratories and the competence of the analytical personnel". - Clinical and Laboratory Standards Institute: "A program in which multiple samples are periodically sent to members of a group of laboratories for analysis and/or identification; whereby each laboratory's results are compared with those of other laboratories in the group and/or with an assigned value, and reported to the participating laboratories and others".

+Proficiency testing process

-Proficiency testing processIn the proficiency testing process, laboratories receive samples from a proficiency testing provider.
+In the PT process, laboratories receive samples from a PT provider.
 This provider may be an organization (non-profit or for-profit) formed specifically to provide PT.
-Other providers of proficiency testing include central reference laboratories, government health agencies, and manufacturers of kits or instruments.
+Other providers of PT include central reference laboratories, government health agencies, and manufacturers of kits or instruments.

-In a typical PT program, challenge samples are provided at regular intervals.
+In a typical PT programme, challenge samples are provided at regular intervals.
 An optimal frequency will be 3-4 times yearly.
-If the program cannot provide challenges with this frequency, the laboratory may be able to seek additional sources.
+If the programme cannot provide challenges with this frequency, the laboratory may be able to seek additional sources.

-The laboratories participating in the program analyze the samples and return their results to the central organization.
+The laboratories participating in the programme analyze the samples and return their results to the central organization.
 Results are evaluated and analyzed, and the laboratories are provided with information about their performance and how they compared with other participants.
 The participating laboratories use the information regarding their performance to make appropriate changes and improvements.